Christmas: Good news for all people

 To shepherds in a field near Bethlehem, an angel said "all the people".
 That night, the angel could have simply said, "I bring you good news that will cause great joy."
 However, when the angel added "for all the people," he anticipated two thousand years of world evangelism efforts.

 As for Matthew's account of Jesus' birth, the genealogy in chapter one lists two women, Ruth and Rahab.
-Having two women in the genealogy might be unexpected since the other names in the list are all male names.
-In addition, it is even startling because the two females on the list were Gentiles.
+Having two women in the genealogy might be unexpected since the other names on the list are all male.
+In addition, it is even more startling because the two females on the list were Gentiles.

 Matthew's gospel was likely originally written to show Jews that Jesus was the fulfillment of Old Testament prophecies.
 For what reason would Matthew insert the names of Gentile women - - including one of dubious character -- in the Messiah's genealogy?
-Did the Holy Spirit intend for this most-Jewish of the gospels to strongly emphasize that Jesus was to be the Messiah for all peoples?
+Did the Holy Spirit intend for this most Jewish of the gospels to emphasize that Jesus was to be the Messiah for all peoples?

-Matthew is also the Gospel which tells the story of the visit of the Wise Men.
+Matthew is also the Gospel that tells the story of the visit of the Wise Men.
 In this very Jewish gospel, no Jewish VIPs showed up to pay homage to Jesus.
-The visit of Gentile Wise Men from the East, like that of the names of Ruth and Rahab in the genealogy, signals that Jesus is the Messiah for all peoples.
+The visit of Gentile Wise Men from the East, like the names of Ruth and Rahab in the genealogy, can be seen as a signal that Jesus is the Messiah for all peoples.

 A concern for world evangelism does not emerge only at the end of Jesus' earthly life with the giving of the Great Commission.
 The idea of "all" -- all people, all nations, all the earth -- resounds throughout Jesus' earthly life, beginning with some details in the Christmas story.